-Estrogen has energy inducing and stimulating effects.
-This is why you may feel more energized or in a better mood during the first half of your cycle versus the second half.
-When your estrogen levels are elevated to an abnormally high level, this may cause you to feel overly stimulating and can prevent you from sleeping.
+As a systemic growth hormone, estrogen has an energizing effect.
+This may be why you are in a better mood during the first half of your cycle versus the second half.
+High estrogen levels may cause you to feel over stimulated and can prevent you from sleeping.

-On the other hand, if low progesterone is the root of your estrogen dominance, you also may have trouble sleeping.
-Progesterone, one again, balances out estrogen’s energetic effects by being more calming and relaxing.
+On the other hand, if low progesterone is the reason for your high estrogen, you also may have trouble sleeping because progesterone is needed to balance estrogen’s energizing effects.
 If you don’t have enough progesterone, you may not feel it’s calming effects that prepare you for sleep.